 To get an accurate affordability check you'll want to know what counts as income, so you can declare everything you have to offer.
 Our helpful guide explains.

-A mortgage broker specialises in finding mortgage lenders who will meet your needs for a mortgage.
-They do this by providing you with advice and recommending the mortgages most suitable for you.
-They will then manage completing your mortgage application.
+A mortgage broker specialises in finding lenders who meet your specific needs for a mortgage.

 To get an accurate affordability check you'll want to know what counts as income, so you can declare everything you have to offer.
 Our helpful guide explains.